Shaswat-qm-researcher/HOMLPT-NET-BASED-OPTIMIZATION/Libraries to install/Python Version Installation/README.md

 # Python Environment Setup for Machine Learning Project

-This repository contains an environment setup using Conda to ensure reproducibility and compatibility across systems.
+This folder contains an environment setup Python using Conda to ensure reproducibility and compatibility across systems.
 The environment includes TensorFlow, Scikit-learn, NumPy, Pandas, Matplotlib, and Joblib.

-## 📦 Environment Details
+## Environment Details

 - **Python version**: 3.12.9 (via Anaconda)
 - **TensorFlow**: 2.19.0